Donghae Line

 The Donghae Line is a railway line connecting Busanjin station to Samcheok station in South Korea.
 The literal meaning of its name, the "East Sea Line," reflects its position along the nation's East coast.
 It merged with the Donghae Nambu Line on December 30, 2016, and will merge with the Donghae Bukbu Line.

-In January 26, 2018, the East Sea Line was partially extended to Yeongdeok Station, and on January 1, 2025, the line between Yeongdeok Station and Samcheok Station was opened.
+On January 26, 2018, the East Sea Line was partially extended to Yeongdeok Station, and on January 1, 2025, the line between Yeongdeok Station and Samcheok Station was opened.

 Stations

 Major stations along the line include (in order):